epartington/pan-os-mcp/PRD.md

-# Product Requirements Document (PRD): MCP Palo Alto Integration Server
+# Product Requirements Document (PRD): MCP Palo Alto Integration Server using Python MCP SDK

 ## 1. Overview

 ### 1.1 Purpose

-This PRD outlines the requirements for an MCP (Model Context Protocol) server built using TypeScript that enables the Windsurf MCP client to interface with Palo Alto Networks Next-Generation Firewall (NGFW) appliances via their XML API.
-The application will provide tool-calling capabilities to retrieve firewall configuration data.
+This PRD outlines the requirements for an MCP (Model Context Protocol) server built _exclusively_ using the **`modelcontextprotocol` Python SDK**.
+This server enables MCP clients (like Windsurf) to interface with Palo Alto Networks Next-Generation Firewall (NGFW) appliances via their XML API.
+The application will leverage the SDK's `FastMCP` abstraction to provide tool-calling capabilities for retrieving firewall configuration data.

 ### 1.2 Scope

 The project includes:

-- A TypeScript-based MCP server following the Cloudflare MCP server implementation pattern
+- A Python-based MCP server built using the **`modelcontextprotocol` Python SDK**, primarily utilizing the `FastMCP` class and its decorators.
-- An npm package for the Palo Alto MCP server that follows standard MCP patterns
+- A Python package for the Palo Alto MCP server following standard Python packaging practices (`pyproject.toml`) and installable via `pip` or `uv`.
-- Integration with Palo Alto NGFW XML API for specific tool functions
+- Integration with Palo Alto NGFW XML API for specific tool functions implemented as decorated Python functions.
-- Support for the MCP command-based integration pattern used by Windsurf and other clients
+- Support for the MCP command-based integration pattern used by clients like Windsurf, leveraging the SDK's built-in stdio transport.
-- Support for standard I/O and SSE transport mechanisms
+- Configuration primarily through environment variables (potentially using `pydantic-settings`) and command-line arguments passed during server invocation.
-- Seamless installation and usage through standard npm mechanisms
+- Seamless installation and development workflow using `uv` as recommended by the SDK.

+**Out of Scope (for MVP):**

+- SSE transport mechanism (focus on stdio for command-based execution).
+- Modifying firewall configurations (read-only tools initially).
+- Features not directly supported or simplified by the `FastMCP` abstraction (unless explicitly required and justified).

 ### 1.3 Stakeholders

 - **Product Owner**: [Your Name/Team]
-- **Developers**: Backend team responsible for MCP server implementation
+- **Developers**: Backend team responsible for MCP server implementation using the Python SDK.
-- **MCP Integration Team**: Team responsible for npm packaging and compatibility with MCP ecosystem
+- **MCP Integration Team**: Team responsible for Python packaging and ensuring alignment with the Python MCP SDK ecosystem.
-- **End Users**: Windsurf client team interfacing with Palo Alto NGFWs
+- **End Users**: Windsurf client team interfacing with Palo Alto NGFWs via MCP.

 ### 1.4 Timeline

 - **Start Date**: April 10, 2025
-- **MVP Release**: May 15, 2025
+- **MVP Release**: May 15, 2025 (Focus on stdio transport and core tools)
 - **Full Release**: June 1, 2025

 ---